Silviameteoro/GCAM-LAC_Modeling/README.md

 - The boost C++ library 1.56+
 - Xerces C++ library 3.1.1+

-No non-standard hardware, however it is recommended that the user has 8 GB RAM.
+No non-standard hardware is required, however it is recommended that the user has 8 GB RAM.

 3) Installation Guide